opnfv/barometer/docs/release/userguide/installguide.docker.rst

      --network=host -f docker/barometer-collectd-experimental/Dockerfile .

 .. note::
-   For `barometer-collectd-master` and `barometer-collectd-experimental` containers proxy parameters should be passed only if system is behind an HTTP or HTTPS proxy server (same as for stable collectd container)
+   For `barometer-collectd-latest` and `barometer-collectd-experimental` containers proxy parameters should be passed only if system is behind an HTTP or HTTPS proxy server (same as for stable collectd container)